 |2g total sugar

 |2g total fat

 |1.5g total fat

 The beauty of powdered peanut butter is you can use it anywhere that you’d think to use regular peanut butter!
 Whether you put it in your smoothie or protein shake or your favorite cookies, it’s up to you!
 For those of you that don’t want to risk thick chunks of peanut butter in your protein drink, try substituting this protein recipe for powdered peanut butter.

 As far as Amazon goes, reviews are fairly close when it comes to the two brands.

 Have you tried both brands of peanut butter?
 What were you thoughts?
-Was their a clear difference?
-Let us know in the comments and check back for our full taste test review in a few weeks!
+Was there a clear difference?
+Let us know in the comments.

 And if you’re looking for more product reviews, we’ve got all the details on the newest fitness trackers on the market.
 Take a look at our review of the Amazon Halo vs the WHOOP fitness trackers.